 In addition, as part of the meetings of the Board and the committees, educational presentations are regularly given by Company representatives, or, from time to time, external consultants, on matters that are of interest to the directors or which relate to their role as directors or committee members.
 Board members also hold a strategic planning meeting annually with Management.
-The following table lists the sessions provided by the Company during fiscal 2015, the directors they were intended for and the dates on which they were given.
+The following table lists the sessions provided by the Company during fiscal 2016, the directors they were intended for and the dates on which they were given.

-Sessions provided by the Company Date Participants Developments in regulatory and industry Quarterly Board initiatives Strategic planning April 2014 Board Trends in internal audit methodology May and November Audit Committee and 2014 Board New audit or accounting standards May 2014 Audit Committee Pension plans May 2014 Audit Committee Consumer trends and intellectual property October 2014 Audit Committee Information technology strategy and October 2014 Audit Committee enterprise resource planning Competition, international markets and October 2014 Audit Committee dairy industry: updates Governance considerations: Australian November 2014 Board public company subsidiary
+Sessions provided by the Company Date Participants

+Developments in regulatory and industry Quarterly Board

+initiatives

+Facility visit April 2015 Board

+Strategic planning April 2015 Board

+New audit or accounting standards May 2015 Audit Committee

+Pension plans May 2015 Audit Committee

+Integration of acquisitions October 2015 Audit Committee

+Tax October 2015 Audit Committee

+Competition, international markets, October 2015 Audit Committee

+consumer trends and dairy industry:

+updates

+Information technology strategy and November 2015 Audit Committee

+enterprise resource planning

-Risk management strategy and insurance practices January 2015 Audit Committee Facility visit February 2015 Board Trends in executive compensation February 2015 CGHR Committee Trends in corporate governance March 2015 CGHR Committee
+Trends in corporate governance November 2015 CGHR Committee